 Abstracting and Indexing

-IGI Global takes great pride in having publications indexed by major indices worldwide.
-So long as they meet the required criteria, all IGI Global publications are submitted for indexing to indices including Thomson Reuters, Scopus, Inspec, PsycINFO, Compendex, and more.
+IGI Global takes pride in having publications indexed by major indices worldwide.
+So long as they meet the required criteria, all IGI Global publications are submitted for indexing to indices including Clarivate Analytics, Scopus, Inspec, PsycINFO, Compendex, and more.
 IGI Global has a dedicated abstracting and indexing department that focuses on assisting editors with formulating a strong campaign for their books and journals.
 They work very closely with the editorial department at IGI Global to ensure that as new books and journal issues are released on schedule, they are immediately submitted for consideration to the appropriate channels.

 Many of the most prominent indices are very selective in the content they choose to accept, so it is imperative that authors and editors carefully prepare their published work according to established guidelines in order to increase their chances for acceptance.
 To be considered for indexing, the following requirements must be fulfilled before a publication can be submitted by IGI Global’s abstracting and indexing department to any of these indices for consideration.
 A publication rejected by a major index for not meeting these requirements may be placed on probation, or worse, no future chances for inclusion.
 It is IGI Global’s goal to have all of our publications included in these prestigious indices.
 A sincere thanks to our authors and editors who assist in making this happen.

 Journal Indexing RequirementsQuality Content, with more research forthcomingTimelinessQuantitative citation data, with low self-citation ratesDiverse authorshipJournal has been established for two or more years

 Quality Content, with more research forthcoming